"Once you learn to read, you will be forever free." Frederick Douglas.

 We do not use the Dewey Decimal System.
 Because the original collection was small, the books were assigned special category numbers.
 For example, all books about the Bible are found in category #2 and all fiction is category #33.
 All books and shelves are marked and a classification list is posted.

 The library is open all week as long as the church is open.
 It is centrally located and not out of anyone’s way.
 Many evening meetings are held there due to the large table and pleasant atmosphere.
-Stop by during the Grow Hour if you wish to meet the staff, ask questions or browse for a while.
+Stop by before or after church if you wish to meet the staff, ask questions or browse for a while.
 Books are checked out for two weeks but we do not charge fines for late books.
 Please join us.